 History has shown that advanced emission control technologies have been applied to a wide variety of mobile source applications in a cost-effective manner.
 Indeed the cost of meeting new, stricter emission requirements has always been less than initially anticipated.
-We believe that new strict emission standards for marine and locomotive diesel engines will also be met in a cost-effective manner given adequate lead-time.
+We believe that new strict emission standards for stationary engines will also be met in a cost-effective manner given adequate lead-time.
+MECA and its members have provided catalyst cost estimates to EPA for DOCs, DPFs, and SCR catalysts as part of their on-road and non-road diesel engine rulemaking process.
+MECA believes that the EPA cost estimates included in the Regulatory Impact Analysis for both the on-road and non-road diesel engine regulatory programs are in a reasonable range.